AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 ## Data

-To create data for a Venn diagram, you should use the **x** data field to set a unique identifier of an element (circle or intersection), and **value** to set the size of an element.
+When you create data for a Venn diagram, you should use the **x** data field to set a unique identifier of an element (circle or intersection), and **value** to set the size of an element.

-There is also **name**, an optional field that allows you to add a name, not necessarily unique, of a circle or an intersection.
+There is also **name**, an optional field that allows you to add a name, not necessarily unique, of an element.
 By default, the names of circles are shown in labels, tooltips, and the legend.
 In the case of intersections it is different – read more in the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.

 The sample below shows two circles with their names set: